ABAtanasov/GalerkinSparseGrids.jl/README.md

 sparse_coeffs = coeffs_DG(D, k, n, f; scheme="sparse")
 ```

 This gives a dictionary indexed by multi-levels of type CartesianIndex{2}.
-For a given multi-level, any dictionary entry is an array of arrays indexed by the multi-cell and multi-fnumber that holds the coefficient data.
+For a given multi-level, any dictionary entry is an array of arrays indexed by the multi-cell and multi-mode that holds the coefficient data.

 In either case, the interpolation can be evaluated at a given point `xs` (given by an array of length D) by